-Sl.
-No. Questions (2) Answers (3)

-(1)

-Formation Earthwork •

-1 Are there any sections of the line over which

-. . special precautions to ensure safe working are

-necessary, owing to sharp curves or steep grades? 報

-2 What widths of formation have been adopted:

-4 (a) in bank,

-(b) in cutting (exclusive of side drains)?

-3 Have any special precautions been taken against

-slips in cutting and embankments ?

-4 Are side drains to the formation and catch water

-4. drains above the side slopes, provided for all

-cuttings ? er .

-- Are trolley refuges necessary in any long cuttings,

-5 and if so, have they been provided at suitable

-Ä intervals?

-10

-TUNNELS

-6 Are there any tunnels not fully lined?

-If so, are they safe without further lining?

-7 Do any portions of the sides or roof of any tunnel LEa Va

-infringe maximum and minimum dimensions?
-19

-3 Have adequate facilities been provided to enable

-workmen to escape from an approaching train

-without difficulty?

-9 Have the tunnels been properly ventilated?.

-1 45

-THE GAZETTE OF INDIA : EXTRAORDI NAKI II AKI 113 (1) (2) (3) 1 • BRIDGES · ĺ 10 Are the bridges/elevated structures designed in accordance with the provisions contained in Bridge Rules, having regard to the standards of loading which they are intended to carry?
-Full particulars should be appended of any case of ~ departure from the requirements ?
-11 Has due care been taken to provide sufficient • : waterway to guard against scour ?
+S1.
+Questions Answers No. (2) (3) (1) , , Formation Earthwork 1 Are there any sections of the line over which special precautions to ensure safe working are necessary, owing to sharp curves or steep grades?
+2 What widths of formation have been adopted: (a) In bank, (b) In cutting (exclusive of side drains)?
+3 Have any special precautions been taken against slips in cutting and embankments?
+4 Are side drains to the formation and catch water drains above the side slopes, provided for all cuttings?
+5 Are trolley refuges necessary in any long cuttings, and if so, have they been provided at suitable intervals?
+TUNNELS 6 Are there any tunnels not fully lines?
+7 Do any portions of the sides or roof of any tunnel infringe maximum and minimum dimensions?
+8 Have adequate facilities been provided to enable workmen to escape from an approaching train without difficulty?
+9 Have the tunnels been properly ventilated?
+BRIDGES 10 Are the bridges/elevated structures designed in accordance with the provisions contained in Bridge Rules, having regard to the standards of loading which they are intended to carry?
+Full particulars should be appended of 11 any case of departure from the requirements?
+11 Has due care been taken to provide sufficient waterway to guard against scour?
 12 Are free board and vertical clearance under bridge provided according to bridge sub structure code?
-If not, quote sanction number with date. ٠ 13 Has due notice been taken of Railway affected works in the catchement of the waterways and all , necessary safeguards provided for wash aways and breaches due to breaching of tanks/bunds?
-14 Have the waterways provided been formally , approved by the Local Government?
-15 Have sufficient head-way been provided 1 1 for crafts plying or likely to ply, on navigable waters ?
-16 Are there any bridges intended for use by the i public ? (a) If so, in the case of a road or pathway clear of] , the track, have adequate handrails or parapets been provided ? (b) Or in the case of a passage common with the • track, have suitable gates across the roadway, and signals for trains been provided ?
-17 Are long bridges provided with adequate facilities to enable workmen to stand clear of an } - approaching train without difficulty?
+If not, quote sanction number with date.
+13 Has due notice been taken of Railway affected works in the catchment of the waterways and all necessary safeguards provided for washaways and breaches due to breaching of tanks/bunds?

+14 Have the waterways provided been formally approved by the Local Government?
+15 Have sufficient head-way been provided for crafts plying 16 or likely to ply, on navigable waters?
+10 Are there any bridges intended for use by the public? (a) If so, in the case of a road or pathway clear of the track, have adequate handrails or parapets been provided? (b) Or in the case of a passage common with the track, have suitable gates across the roadway, and signals for trains been provided?
+17 Are long bridges provided with adequate facilities to 1 / enable workmen to stand clear of an approaching train without difficulty?
 18 Have trolley refuges been provided if necessary?

-भारत का राजपत्र : असावारण (3) (1) (2) Are the wooden sleepers, adequately protected from 19. fire?
-20 Are all girder bridges provided with guardrails?
-20 Are there any bridges where it is necessary to , provide guard rails but these are not yet provided?
-21 Has information of the nature and depth of the 21 foundation and hidden work in bridges, culverts į and other structures likely to be exposed to scour, been recorded on the structures themselves?
-22. Have surplusing arrangements been made for 22. canals crossing track?
-23 Have completion drawings of all important • 23 bridges and other structures been prepared? - l Do these contain all information regarding foundations and other hidden work as actually executed?
+19 Are the wooden sleepers, adequately protected from fire?
+20 Are all girder bridges provided with guardrails< Are there any bridges where it is necessary to provide guard rails but these are not yet provided?
+21 Has information of the nature and depth of the foundation and hidden work in bridges, culverts and other structures likely to be exposed to scour, been recorded on the structures, themselves?
+22 Have surplusing arrangements been made for canals crossing track?
+23 Have completion drawings of all important bridges and other structure been prepared?
+Do these contain all information regarding foundations and other hidden work as actually executed< where are they recorded?
+LAND BOUNDARIES AND FENCING 24 Have the boundaries of the Railway land been properly defined by suitable marks, which can readily be found 2.5 and identified?
+25 Have complete and accurate land plans been prepared and do they bear the signature of the responsible Civil and Railway Officer concerned?
 Where are they recorded?
-LAND BOUNDARIES AND FENCING 24 Have the boundaries of the Railway land been - properly defined by suitable marks, which can 1 readily be found and identified?
-25 Have complete and accurate land plans been prepared and do they bear the signatures of the responsible Civil and Railway Officer concerned?
-1 Where are they recorded? ļ .
-[LEVEL CROSSINGS } 26 Has the Local Government approved the sitting 1 and classification of the level crossings?
-1 27 Have all level crossings been constructed in 1 1 accordance with the Standard Sepcifications for 1 level crossings (vide Chapter IX of P. Way '] Manual) according to the class of crossing?
-1
+26 LEVEL CROSSINGS Has the Local Government approved the sitting and 20 classification of the level crossings?
+27 Have all level crossings been constructed in accordance - ' with the Standard Specifications for level crossings (vide Chapter IX of P.Way Manual) according to the class of crossing?